This DIY project stemmed from those vintage shopping moments of,

 place in the center of the planter.

-Add the layer of soil (your largest layer) and then spread the white aquarium rocks on the surface, leaving the space inside the cardboard tube empty for the plant.
+Add the layer of soil (your most substantial layer) and then spread the white aquarium rocks on the surface, leaving the space inside the cardboard tube empty for the plant.

 Remove the succulent from the pot and place inside the cardboard tube.